Last updated: 22 February 2021

 - to manage our relationship with you and administer your account, including payments;

-- to provide qualification services, monitor examination results and performance, entitlements, digital badging and ancillary products;
+- to provide a qualification service, monitor examination results and performance, entitlements, digital badging, and ancillary products;

 - to maintain and manage your history of accreditations and qualifications;

 - to provide membership services and associated benefits of membership;

 - to provide services relating to the issue of Statements of Professional standing, including sharing information with other professional bodies as needed;

 - to provide the online community platforms that enable members and volunteers within a community to share ideas and resources;